Great Baddow

-Great Baddow is a suburban village and civil parish in the Chelmsford district of Essex, England.
+Great Baddow is a suburban village and civil parish in the City of Chelmsford district of Essex, England.
 It now forms part of the built up area of Chelmsford as defined by the Office for National Statistics, lying 1.5 miles to the south-east of the city centre.
 At the 2021 census the parish had a population of 14,951.

 History

 Great Baddow's name is believed to have been derived from the River Beadwan, now known as the River Chelmer, which marks the northern boundary of the village.
 Beadwan is thought to be a Celtic word of uncertain meaning, possibly birch stream or a reference to the goddess Badb.

 In the Saxon period, the manor of Great Baddow was held by the Earls of Mercia and in the 13th century by Robert de Brus, 5th Lord of Annandale whose widow launched a legal challenge over its ownership on his death in March 1295.
 After passing to the Crown, Henry VIII later granted it to Catherine of Aragon.
 During the reign of Edward VI, it was held by the Paschals, before being sold to J.A.
 Houblon in 1736.

 According to information in the local Church of St Mary, the rebel leader Jack Straw led an ill-fated crowd (the men of Essex) from the churchyard to London, in one of the risings in the 1381 Peasants' Revolt.

 In 1731, Jasper Jeffrey founded Great Baddow Free School and, in 1830, two National Schools were built.
 By 1933, there were 7 daily schools, 2 daily and Sunday schools, and a further 2 boarding schools.

 Great Baddow is recorded as having had a population of 1,445 in 1801, a figure that had risen to 2,022 in 1841.
 White's Directory of Essex 1848 reports Great Baddow as being 'one of the handsomest villages in Essex' having 'many scattered farms and neat houses', also noting that it had an annual pleasure fair on 14 May.

 William Calcraft, the hangman and a cobbler by trade, was born at Baddow in 1800.

 Following the Poor Law Amendment Act 1834, responsibility for the poor of Great Baddow was removed from the parish and transferred to the Chelmsford Union on 10 August 1835.

 The Post Office Directory of Essex 1851, which lists the principal residents and trade persons of the parish of Great Baddow, includes 24 farmers, 8 beer retailers, 4 shoemakers, 3 blacksmith, 2 dressmakers and notes that the vicar is residing in the Vineyards.